smarticoai/public-api/docs/api/interfaces/TBuyStoreItemResult.md

 signals a failure.

-The typed values are the named codes in the [BuyStoreItemErrorCode](../enumerations/BuyStoreItemErrorCode.md) enum, but the field is `number` at runtime — the server can also emit codes that are NOT in the public enum (`1`, `106`, `11007`, `9999` — see the full table on `buyStoreItem` in WSAPI).
-Always branch on the known codes first and fall back to a generic error handler for anything else.
+The typed values are the named codes in the [BuyStoreItemErrorCode](../enumerations/BuyStoreItemErrorCode.md) enum.
+Always branch on known codes first and fall back to a generic error handler for anything else.

 See the `buyStoreItem` TSDoc for the full error-code table, the Buy-button decision matrix, and per-code UI guidance.